d2l-ai/d2l-en/chapter_optimization/optimization-intro.md

 annotate('vanishing gradient', (4, 1), (2, 0.0))
 ```

 As we saw, optimization for deep learning is full of challenges.
 Fortunately there exists a robust range of algorithms that perform well and that are easy to use even for beginners.
-Furthermore, it isn't really necessary to find *the* best solution.
+Furthermore, it is not really necessary to find *the* best solution.
 Local optima or even approximate solutions thereof are still very useful.

 ## Summary